nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --clear_send_ids
 Remove all send IDs from the database (dangerous: not intended for production use)

+### --compare_rep_weights
+_version 21.0+_
+Displays a summarized comparison between the hardcoded bootstrap weights and representative weights from the ledger.
+Full comparison is output to logs.
+Optional [`--data_path`](#-data_pathpath).

+Amounts are displayed in $Mnano = 10^{30} raw$.
+Differences in total weight are due to unreceived (pending) blocks.
+Mismatched samples are obtained as the absolute difference between hardcoded and ledger weights.
+From the samples, a distribution $N(\mu, \sigma)$ is obtained.
+Values above $\mu + \sigma$ are displayed as outliers.
+Representatives found in the ledger but not hardcoded, with a large voting weight, are displayed as newcomers.

 ### --config key=value
 Pass node configuration values.
 This takes precedence over any values in the configuration file.
 This option can be repeated multiple times.